rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

-% Python Docstring Symmetry
+Title: Python Docstring Symmetry
-%
+Date: 2010-08-17 02:00
-%
+Author: Randall Degges

-# Python Docstring Symmetry
+Tags: programming, python

 If you’ve been doing python for more than a month, then I’m sure you’re familiar with [PEP-8][], the *official* python style guide.
 If you look at PEP-8, it